-Finally, as it is customary when conceptual innovations are introduced within the implementation literature, and in order to better focus on the essential features of our approach, we have maintained the complete information assumption and imposed no further restrictions on the implementing mechanisms, other than the safety requirements.
+Finally, as it is customary when conceptual innovations are introduced within implementation theory, and in order to better focus on the key features of our approach, we have maintained the complete information assumption and imposed no further restrictions on the mechanisms.
 Combining safety considerations with incomplete information, or with other restrictions on the class of mechanisms (e.g., Jackson (1992), Ollár and Penta (2017, 2022, 2023), etc.), is yet another direction for future research.